DoveTiger1/app-academy-3/README.md

 <!-- ![breaux.io](https://scale.com/_next/image?url=%2Fstatic%2Fimg%2Findex%2Fdata-centric%2Fannotate.png&w=256&q=75)
 [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

-> Collection to all of App Academy's Open coding challenges and projects
+> App Academy Open is identical to App Academy's in-person full-time software engineering curriculum.
+It covers material including fundamentals such as data structures and algorithms, design patterns, scalability, OOP, TDD, computational complexity, and software engineering best practices.
+Programming languages and technologies include Python, JavaScript, React-Redux, SQL, Git, HTML and CSS.

 <!-- There are many great README templates available on GitHub; however, I didn't find one that really suited my needs so I created this enhanced one.
 I want to create a README template so amazing that it'll be the last one you ever need -- I think this is it.